 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 For topical dosage forms (cream, gel, lotion, and ointment):

 For redness, itching, and swelling of the skin:

-Adults and teenagers—Apply to the affected area of the skin once or two times per day.
+Adults and children 13 years of age and older—Apply to the affected area of the skin 1 or 2 times a day.

-Children up to 12 years of age—Use is not recommended.
+Children younger than 13 years of age—Use is not recommended.

 For topical dosage form (spray):